This article was orignally posted to the Freelance Traveller website in 2003, and reprinted in the May 2014 issue.

 With the future success of the Reformation Coalition based on a successful return to the stars, the RCES (Reformation Coalition Exploratory Service) devised a standard testing process for the crucial positions of a starship crew.
-Initially the system was designed to aid a prospective captain in hiring a crew without having to test each individual extensively.
+The system was initially designed to aid a prospective captain in hiring a crew without requiring extensive individual testing.

 The original rating system was designed during the Dawn League’s final years.
 Based on systems used by the starports of several member worlds, the ratings covered the broad categories of piloting, engineering, and communications.
 To augment the testing process for use in the newly established RC Navy, a combat category was added to the ratings.

-By early 1201, the RCES and RCN had both adopted a modified version of the plan that divided the ratings into six distinct categories containing 2 to 6 specialties each.
+By early 1201, the RCES and RCN had both adopted a modified version of the plan that divided the ratings into six distinct categories containing 2 to 6 specialties each, as outlined in the table below.
 All current and future members of these agencies were tested in their areas of expertise and offered free testing in other areas.

 Each of the categories included five skill levels (E to A) that would indicate the relative ability of the individual being tested.
 With each level the tests were more difficult and more hands on.
 Also, the higher level tests required experience in order to be administered and took longer to complete.